 • Public vs. Private

 o Who can write data to the blockchain?
-Public blockchains large audiences or itself data to the ledger.
+Public blockchains large audiences or itself data in the ledger.
 Bitcoin great example of a public blockchain network – there rules or permissions around who can trade Bitcoin.
 Anyone , sell, or send Bitcoin to anyone else.
 A blockchain solution track how charitable donations are a non-profit would be example of solution.
 In such , only designated officers of the non-profit organization should be allowed to share metrics detailing how donations are allocated and spent.

 • Open vs. Closed